Have a cold and refreshing treat that’ll make you sweat a little with the Pineapple Jalapeño Margarita.

 Ingredients

-- small pineapple chunks
+- Small pineapple chunks

 - 1 jalapeño sliced

-- 1 pineapple wedge and jalapeno slices (optional garnishes)
+- 1 pineapple wedge and jalapeño slices (optional garnishes)

 Instructions